OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Details of the and

 \subsection{Data Split}

 In Table~\ref{tab:data_split_by_country}, we report the data-split distribution for all countries.
-We used stratified sampling with subcategory as the stratification variable.
+We used stratified sampling with subcategory as the label for the stratification.
 The dev and test splits each comprise $\sim$3.76\% of the data, yielding about 2K QAs per country per split.